bergmeister/GitHub_MultipleIssuesTemplates/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Feature request
+name: Feature request/idea 🚀
-about: Suggest an idea for this project
+about: Suggest a new feature or improvement (this does not mean you have to implement it)

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Summary of the new feature**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is that the new feature would solve.

-**Describe the solution you'd like**
+Try formulating it in user story style (if applicable):
+'As a user I want X so that Y.' with X being the being the action and Y being the value of the action.

+**Proposed technical implementation details (optional)**

 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**What is the latest version of PSScriptAnalyzer at the point of writing**